eeeds/MLOps-Camp/4-Deployment/homework/homework.md

 Now let's put everything into a virtual environment.
 We'll use pipenv for that.

 Install all the required libraries.
-Pay attention to the Scikit-Learn version: check the starter notebook for details.
+Pay attention to the Scikit-Learn version (scikit-learn==1.0.2 ): check the starter notebook for details.

 After installing the libraries, pipenv creates two files: `Pipfile`